Women 'More Prone To Have Bothersome Side Effects' From COVID Vaccinations, Dr. Dave Hnida Says

 “Women are more likely to get things like sore arms, fever, chills, aches and fatigue than men are, particularly when it comes to that second dose,” Hnida said.

-He explained it’s because women tend to have stronger immune systems and immune responses than men.READ MORE: Colorado School Of Mines' Stefanie Tompkins Appointed As Director Of DARPA
+He explained it’s because women tend to have stronger immune systems and immune responses than men.READ MORE: Ball Arena Will Welcome Fans Back At Limited Capacity On April 2nd

 “It all has to do, we think, with hormones.
 Estrogen is something really boosts immunity.
 Testosterone, on the other hand, tends to depress the immune system.”